-DISCUSSION: The waiver application was denied by the Acting District Director, Mexico City.
-The matter is now before the Administrative Appeals Office (AAO) on appeal.
+DISCUSSION: The waiver application was denied by the Acting District Director, Mexico City, Mexico, and is now before the Administrative Appeals Office (AAO) on appeal.
 The appeal will be dismissed.

-The record reflects that the applicant is a native and citizen of Mexico who was found to be inadmissible to the United States pursuant to section 212(a)(9)(B)(i)(II) of the Act, 8 U.S.C. § 1182(a)(9)(B)(i)(II), for having been unlawfully present in the United States for more than one year.
-The applicant is married to a U.S. citizen and seeks a waiver of inadmissibility pursuant to section 212(a)(9)(B)(v) of the Act, 8 U.S.C. § 1182(a)(9)(B)(v), in order to reside with his wife and children in the United States.
+The record establishes that the applicant, a native and citizen of Mexico, entered the United States without authorization in August 2000 and did not depart the United States until August 2007.
+The applicant was thus found to be inadmissible to the United States pursuant to section 212(a)(9)(B)(i)(II) of the Immigration and Nationality Act (the Act), 8 U.S.C. § 1182(a)(9)(B)(i)(II), for having been unlawfully present in the United States for more than one year.
+The applicant seeks a waiver of inadmissibility in order to reside in the United States with her U.S. citizen spouse and child, born in 2003.

-The acting district director found that the applicant failed to establish extreme hardship to a qualifying relative and denied the application accordingly.
-Decision of the Acting District Director, dated July 21, 2008.
+The acting district director concluded that the applicant had failed to establish that extreme hardship would be imposed on a qualifying relative and denied the Application for Waiver of Ground of Excludability (Form I-601) accordingly.
+Decision of the Acting District Director, dated April 29, 2008